Fruity-Grebbles/top10/README.md

 # top10
-A music scraper, downloader, and verifyer by artist
+A music scraper and downloader by artist